stuttermess/OpenSpire/README.md

 - "A brain, preferably not smooth"

 # Note
-This is a reupload from loypoll's repo.
+This is a reupload from Lila's repo.
 You can see the page here: https://web.archive.org/web/20231011230305/https://github.com/loypoll/OpenSpire